boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

    extension header.
 Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the corresponding bit is 0.

 : The IPv6 extension header associated with each bit is provided in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-The bit 0 is the least-significant bit while the bit 254 is the most-significant bit.
+Bit 0 corresponds to the least-significant bit in the ipv6ExtensionHeadersFull IE while bit 254 corresponds to the most-significant bit of the IE.
+  In doing so, few octets will be needed to encode common IPv6 extension headers when observed in a Flow.

 : The "No Next Header" (59) value is used if there is no upper-layer header in an IPv6 packet.
   Even if the value is not considered as an extension header as such, the corresponding